1884 – 1910

 Redlands had its origins in ‘The College for Girls’ established in July 1884 by two Englishwomen, Miss Elizabeth Liggins and Clara Arnold, with just five students.
-The two Co-principals taught at either end of the Mission Hall in Milson’s Point where the school was first opened, Miss Liggins with the young ones, and Miss Arnold, who held a teacher’s certificate from Cambridge, teaching the older students.
+The two co-Principals taught at either end of the Mission Hall in Milson’s Point where the school was first opened, Miss Liggins with the young ones, and Miss Arnold, teaching the older students.
 The first combined Prize Giving and drama production was held at the end of the school’s first year.

 The first girls from the School to obtain university degrees were Emily Gordon and Nona Dumolo from the Class of 1895, both graduating with Honours from the University of Sydney in 1898.
 Emily further earned her Masters’ degree in 1902, the first Redlander to be awarded a higher degree whilst Nona, after whom one of the School’s houses is named, became the first headmistress of SCEGGS North Sydney in 1911.
 She was also the first Redlander to graduate from the Sorbonne in Paris in the mid-1920s.
 One of their former classmates, Irene (Bayly) Longman, later became the first female Member of Parliament in Queensland.

 During the 1890s, before the establishment of the Sydney Kindergarten College, Miss Brown wrote the syllabus and examinations and trained many of the first Kindergarten teachers in Sydney at the College for Girls.
 Irene Longman was one of her students, along with Maybanke (Wollstoneholme) Anderson, founder of the Kindergarten Union.
-Maybanke had attended early meetings of the Free Kindergarten Movement held in the drawing room of Miss Liggins’ house at 48 Fitzroy Street during the early 1890s, along with other eminent Sydney educationalists.
+Maybanke had attended early meetings of the Free Kindergarten Movement the first of which was held in the drawing room of Miss Liggins’ house at either 48 Fitzroy Street or 70 (Upper) Pitt Street, in July 1895, along with other eminent Sydney educationalists.